johnniembugua/Api_call/README.md

 # List of Users

-A Flutter application that makes api call to list only 5 users and align them to the center of the screen
+A Flutter application that displays list only 5 users from a restful api and align it at center of the screen

 ## Getting Started